by Antonio Donnangelo

 Conclusions

-For the essay centers, multi-temporal drone surveys offer.
-The ability to monitor crop development over time, optimally and objectively evaluating the development of individual plots in order to make the proper assessments regarding the products tested, Saving time for field measurements, which, however, are essential to look for correlations between drone data and ground-sensed data.
+For the assay centers, multi-temporal drone surveys offer the possibility of monitoring crop development over time, optimally and objectively evaluating the development of individual plots to make the necessary assessments regarding the products tested, saving time for field measurements, which in any case are essential to search for correlations between the data from drone and the data detected on the ground.

 In conclusion,